Can I Eat Expired Duck Pate Commercially Canned Opened?

 What are the food safety risks?

 When dealing with commercially canned duck pate that has been opened, there are several food safety risks to be aware of.
 The most common risk is bacterial contamination, especially from Clostridium botulinum, which can thrive in anaerobic environments like canned foods.
 To reduce this risk, it's crucial to refrigerate the opened duck pate promptly and consume it within a few days.
-If the pate shows any signs of spoilage such as off odor, flavor, or appearance, it should be discarded immediately to prevent foodborne illness.
+If the pate shows any signs of spoilage such as off odor, flavor, or appearance, it should be discarded immediately to reduce the risk of foodborne illness.

 What are some pro storage tips?